rcKeith/Marlin/README.md

 `AXIS4_NAME`, `AXIS5_NAME`, `AXIS6_NAME`, `AXIS7_NAME``AXIS8_NAME``AXIS9_NAME`:
 Axis codes for additional axes:
 This defines the axis code that is used in G-code commands to reference a specific axis.
-Axes with name 'A',, 'B' or 'C' are rotational axes for which distances and positions must be specified in degrees.
+Axes with name 'A', 'B' or 'C' are rotational axes for which distances and positions must be specified in degrees.
 Other axes are linear axes for which distances and positions must be specified in length units (mm in default mode (after G21) or imperial inches in inch mode (after G20))